 Chef Alyssa’s Kitchen

 Chef Alyssa’s Kitchen has a delicious Kosher-style Passover meal that you can order for pickup or delivery.
-You need to order it by Monday, April 6th, at 4 p.m., and schedule pickup or delivery for Wednesday, April 8th, or Thursday, April 9th, between 12 p.m. and 5 p.m.
+You need to order it by Wednesday, March 24th, at 3 p.m. (with brisket deadline at 8 a.m.)
+Pickup and delivery is Friday, March 26th, from 12 p.m. to 7 p.m.
 Pickup is at 4001 Yancey Road.

-Delivery is to about anywhere in the Charlotte area.
-There’s a $25 delivery fee that goes directly to the driver and service company.
+Delivery is to about anywhere in the Charlotte area, with a flat delivery fee.

 Order Passover meal from Chef Alyssa’s Kitchen.